Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Shape Profile Analysis

 \subsection{Shape Analysis: ensemble based approach}

-Starting from the ensemble approach, in Figure \ref{statistical-approach}, we present the radial profile of the median and 16(84) percentiles for shape parameters $(s,q,T)$ in both of the LSIM and EVIM, where $T \equiv \frac{1 - (b/c)^2}{1-(c/a)^2}$ refers to the triaxiality parameter.
+Starting from the ensemble approach, in Figure \ref{statistical-approach}, we present the radial profile of the median and 16(84) percentiles for shape parameters $(s,q,T)$ in both of the LSIM and EVIM, where $T \equiv \frac{1 - (b/c)^2}{1-(a/c)^2}$ refers to the triaxiality parameter.
 From the figure, it is evident that both versions of LSIM lead to similar radial profiles for the shape parameters.
 On the other hand, EVIM gives us a flatter radial curve, especially toward the outskirts of the halo.
 In addition, while the results of the EVIM for $(q,T)$ are in close proximity to the ones from LSIM, it predicts smaller values for the radial profile of $s$ parameter compared with the LSIM.
 This is understood as in the LSIM, less populated outer shells have larger $s$ parameter, since the halo is getting rounder in the outskirts.
 On the contrary, the EVIM cannot capture such variation as the inner population of stars somewhat predominant the results in shape estimation.
 On the other hand, since the $q$ parameter has a more constant profile, with less variation, both techniques give similar results.

-Another interesting aspect of Figure \ref{statistical-approach} is that the median and percentiles of the triaxiality parameter point to an oblate/triaxial stellar halo.
-In more detail, the inferred $T$ profile from both versions of LSIM is oblate in the central part of the halo and becomes triaxial in the outskirts.
-This is in contrast to the $T$ profile from the EVIM which is more triaxial in the central part of the halo and gets converted to an oblate shape at the outskirts.
+Another interesting aspect of Figure \ref{statistical-approach} is that the median and percentiles of the triaxiality parameter point to an oblate/triaxial stellar distribution.
+In more detail, the inferred $T$ profile from both versions of LSIM is oblate in the central part of galaxy and becomes triaxial in the outskirts.
+This is in contrast to the $T$ profile from the EVIM which is more triaxial in the central part of the galaxy and gets converted to an oblate shape at the outskirts.